DeclarativeHub/Bond/README.md

 func observe(observer: EventType -> Void) -> DisposableType
 ```

 We've already talked about the closure parameter `observer`, but it is also important to understand what the method returns.
 An observer stays registered until it’s unregistered or until the event producer is destroyed.
-To unregistered the observer manually we use a disposable object returned by the method `observe`.
+To unregister the observer manually we use a disposable object returned by the method `observe`.
 Think of it as a subscription that can be cancelled.
 To cancel it simply use the method `dispose`.

 ```swift
 let subscription = captain.observe { name in … }